 Here above lay-up example, some items of daily operating costs could be avoided (variable costs).
 On the other hand, if the shipowner was considering between two trading options, the entire daily running cost could not be avoided and becomes a fixed cost.
 Shorter the time period under consideration, the greater the proportion of costs that will be fixed costs.
 Once a ship is at its loading berth (voyage is commenced), practically all costs become fixed costs (unavoidable).

 In order to determine the minimum freight rates, breakeven analysis is a very well-known method to present information on revenue and costs.
 In the breakeven analysis, the normal procedure is to calculate the load factor (level of utilization) required to breakeven point.

 - Profit: actual load factor (utilization level) exceeds the calculated number

 - Loss: actual load factor (utilization level) below the calculated number

 In liner shipping, ships operate on a timetable and liner ships have to sail whether or not ships are fully loaded.
 Therefore, defining the load factor (utilization level) may well be significant in liner shipping.
 On the other hand, usually in dry bulk shipping, dry bulk ships are full cargo loaded (high utilization levels).
 Dry bulk ships do not operate on a timetable and sail whether or not they are fully loaded.

-Instead of applying the model to working out the breakeven load factor it can instead be employed to work out the breakeven rate.
-Breakeven rate is the freight rate which will ensure that a full cargo load will generate sufficient revenue to cover costs.
+Instead of applying the model to working out the breakeven load factor, it can instead be employed to work out the breakeven rate.
+The Breakeven rate is the freight rate which will ensure that a full cargo load will generate sufficient revenue to cover costs.
 Dry bulk freight rates are quite volatile.
-Therefore, it is useful to calculate the minimum freight rate required to breakeven point.
+Therefore, it is useful to calculate the minimum freight rate required to breakeven the point.

 Freight Rates Breakeven Analysis is based on the following assumptions:

-- Basic unit of analysis is the ship
+- The basic unit of analysis is the ship

 - Costs and revenues are assumed to be linear